 DRIVING ME CRAZY

-Driving me Crazy was the first short play that I wrote and was the culmination of the Saturday Playwright’s course with Timothy Daly at the NSW Writers’ Centre.
-The play was inspired by my personal experiences of teaching my son and daughter how to drive.
+Driving me Crazy was the first short play Michelle wrote and was the culmination of the Saturday Playwright’s course with Timothy Daly at the NSW Writers’ Centre.

 Driving me Crazy was performed at the Favourite Shorts Festival in Armidale in March 2009.

-Synopsis: Jack has just got his learner’s permit and his Mum and Dad want to teach him how to drive – at the same time!
-His Mum has also booked a lesson with Judd, a driving school instructor, who tries to teach Jack the right way to drive, but with Jack’s Mum and Dad sitting together in the back seat, it’s a recipe for disaster.
+Synopsis: Jack's parents want to teach him how to drive, but they can't agree on the road rules.
+His mother books a lesson with Judd, a driving school instructor, who tries to teach Jack the right way to drive.
+But with Jack’s parents sitting together in the back seat of the car, it’s a recipe for disaster.

 TWO OF A KIND

-The first draft of this play was workshopped and performed at Crash Test Drama in July 2010 under the working title: Thick as Thieves.
-The inspiration came from a story that a friend told me about a misunderstanding she had with a total stranger in a café.
+The first draft of this play was workshopped and performed at Crash Test Drama in July 2010 under the working title, Thick as Thieves.

 Two of a Kind was performed at Short & Sweet Newcastle in November 2010.